 Related: How To Organize Google Drive for Your Business (Elle and Company)

-No worries if this makes no sense.
+No worries if this doesn’t make sense.
 Zapier has you covered with a step-by-step guide to creating your zaps.
 Just create a sample project/invoice/response or whatever you need to test out your zap.
 The best part about all of this is you only have to set this up once and you’re good to go.

 Choose from over 750 tools to automate your workflow with Zapier